exavolt/exavolt.github.io/content/posts/arch-modularizing-an-app/index.md

 │   │   └── app_view.dart
 │   └── services
 │       └── app_service.dart
 ├── auth        # Our auth module.
-Could be placed locally and use import redirection, symlink, or git submodule, or import published package
+It could be inlined in the project, use import redirection, symlink, or git submodule, or import the published package
-└── tasker      # Here we've turned the app's main feature as a module
+└── tasker      # Here, we've turned the app's main feature as a module
     ├── models
     │   ├── tasker_task_model.dart
     ├── views